Foundation Guide

 Important: Keep Sensitive Information Out

-Claude can read any files in your Personal OS folder.
+Claude can read any file in your Personal OS folder.
 Do not store:

 • Passwords, API keys, or credentials